sulujulianto/sulujulianto.github.io/README.md

 ## ✨ About Me

 I’m **Sulu Edward Julianto**, a Junior **Software Engineer** and **Full Stack Developer** with expertise in crafting responsive, user-friendly, and high-performance websites.
-I focus on both the technical and creative aspects of web development — from functional design to robust code implementation.
+I focus on both the technical and creative aspects of web development, from functional design to robust code implementation.

 ---